-The charity has awarded grants totalling some £274,000 to over 70 organisations and causes in the last ten years.
-Some of the organisations we have assisted have written:
+The charity awarded grants totalling £1,498,046 to over 80 organisations and causes in 30 years as a grant making trust.
+Some of the organisations it assisted wrote:

 - “EK started her sessions in the summer term 2016 until the end of Summer term 2017.
 EK has really gained a great deal from having hippotherapy sessions.
 In particular: She has gained in strength.
 Her ability to do activities which involve her left and right sides working separately and together have come on hugely.
 She has gained in her confidence to communicate her ideas to others. and in her ability to follow one step and two step instructions.
 “All of the above are particularly challenging for EK and are an essential part of her goals.”
 (June 2017: £3,000 towards therapeutic horse riding at Chailey Heritage.)

 - “The children and young people have had a remarkably good response to the ‘Home Club’.
 The number who wish to enter far exceeds the places available in the small community room.
 Home Club attendance is only allowed to children who are attending school.
 This has acted as a great incentive for those not in schools to attend.
 By working with the Traveller Education teacher in the Home Club the children are familiarised with school staff and understand that there will be support for them in-school.
 This had led to an increased take up of school places – particularly amongst children on the transit site who were not receiving any education prior to this.
 “Opportunities are taken to praise the children’s attendance.
 We funded an attendance and ‘on time’ award for the children.
 This was a great incentive to ensure that the children were talking to their parents about time out of school and being on time.
 Two boys won a £10 voucher each and an afternoon playing in the school’s ball pit – along with chosen non-Traveller friends.
 This went down very well and the other children have been spurred on to win this term!”
 (February 2017: £3,492 for an after-school club on a Brighton travellers site, organised by Friends, Families and Travellers.)